f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

     * Add Prefix Values : /api/locations

-  * JWT claims, add a new item
+  * JWT claims (if you can't see it, click on top right corner Shpw Advanced Fields), add a new item

     * JWT claim Name: Role